AF-1/sobras/lms-musly-server_on_macos/README.md

-Install Musly Server on macOS
+Install Music Similarity Server (Musly Server) on macOS
 ====

 "Musly analyzes the audio signal of music pieces to estimate their similarity" [[1]](https://www.musly.org/).<br>
-**Musly Server** together with some Python API scripts and a complementary LMS plugin ([Music Similarity](https://github.com/CDrummond/lms-musicsimilarity) or [LMS Musly Integration](https://www.nexus0.net/pub/sw/lmsmusly/)) will find music tracks similar to a specific track or use the LMS plugin *Don't Stop The Music* to create a dynamic playlist with similar tracks in LMS.<br><br>
+**Musly Server** together with some Python API scripts and a complementary LMS plugin ([Music Similarity](https://github.com/CDrummond/lms-musicsimilarity)) will find music tracks similar to a specific track or use the LMS plugin *Don't Stop The Music* to create a dynamic playlist with similar tracks in LMS.<br><br>

 ## Please read first
 This guide covers the installation of Musly Server on macOS (10.**15**).
 I've compiled the musly-0.2 binaries on macOS 10.15.
 It may work on other versions of macOS but I haven't tested it.<br>
-In this guide I'll use the [Python API scripts](https://github.com/CDrummond/musly-server) and the LMS plugin [Music Similarity](https://github.com/CDrummond/lms-musicsimilarity) of [CDrummond](https://github.com/CDrummond).
+In this guide I'll use the [Python API scripts](https://github.com/CDrummond/music-similarity) and the LMS plugin [Music Similarity](https://github.com/CDrummond/lms-musicsimilarity) of [CDrummond](https://github.com/CDrummond).
 Please replace YOURUSERNAME in the example scripts etc. with your short username.
 Use the `whoami` command to display it.
 <br><br><br>